mozilla-ai/lumigator/docs/source/get-started/suggested-models.md

 M2M100 is a multilingual encoder-decoder (seq-to-seq) model trained for many-to-many multilingual translation between 100 languages.
 It was introduced in the paper: [Beyond English-Centric Multilingual Machine Translation](https://arxiv.org/abs/2010.11125).

-At inference time, the model works based on language codes (`src_lang` and `tgt_lang`) specified in the HF generation pipeline.
-There are two variants of the model: `facebook/m2m100_418M` and `facebook/m2m100_1.2B` which differ in the number of parameters.
-Please check the HF model card for exact list of supported languages.
+At inference time, the model works based on language codes (`src_lang` and `tgt_lang`) specified in the HuggingFace generation pipeline.
+There are two variants of the model: [`facebook/m2m100_418M`](https://huggingface.co/facebook/m2m100_418M) and [`facebook/m2m100_1.2B`](https://huggingface.co/facebook/m2m100_1.2B) which differ in the number of parameters.
+Please check the HuggingFace model card for exact list of supported languages.

 ### BigScience MT0

 MT0 is a family of multilingual text-to-text transformer models, designed for zero-shot cross-lingual generalization [Paper: [Crosslingual Generalization through Multitask Finetuning](https://arxiv.org/abs/2211.01786)].

 These models are fine-tuned versions of Google's MT5 architecture, and at inference time, they work based on prefix instructions such as "Translate English to French: <input_sentence>".
 The MT0 family includes multiple variants, which differ in size and parameter count, ranging from 300M to 13.9B parameters.
-Please check the HF model card for exact list of supported languages.
+Please check the HuggingFace model card for exact list of supported languages.

 ### Mistral 7B Instruct